iobroker-bot-orga/manage-prs/templates/W1035-addTier/description.md

 Setting this attribute ensures that adapter instances are started in the correct order during system initialization, which is important for adapters that depend on other adapters being available.

-**Note:** The tier attribute controls the startup sequence and does not relate to quality, maturity, or support level of the adapter.

-More information about io-package.json attributes can be found in the [ioBroker documentation](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/dev/objectsschema.md).
+More information about io-package.json attributes can be found in the [ioBroker documentation](https://github.com/iobroker-community-adapters/ioBroker.harmony/issues).

 ### Changes